NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_developer.md

 Follow the instructions below and try to use GitHub Copilot as much as possible.
 Try different things and see what GitHub Copilot can do for you, like generating a class, add comments, tests or a Docker file.

-> First make sure that you installed the appropriate IDE and SDK's.
-Follow the [pre-requisites.md](../README.md#pre-requisites) to setup GitHub Copilot for your IDE.
+> First, follow the [pre-requisites.md](../README.md#pre-requisites) to setup GitHub Copilot for your IDE.

 ## Exercises